AutomationSolutionz/automationsolutionz.github.io/docs/concepts.md

 **Higher Order Testing** typically refers to a level of software testing that goes beyond the traditional unit, integration, and system testing.
 It involves testing the interactions and compatibility between different systems, components, or services within a larger software ecosystem.
 Higher order testing may encompass various types of testing, including system integration testing, end-to-end testing, performance testing, and user acceptance testing, to ensure that the entire software system or ecosystem functions as expected.

-### Independent Test Group (ITG)

-An **Independent Test Group (ITG)** is a dedicated team or unit within a software development or testing organization that is responsible for conducting testing activities autonomously and seperately from the development team.
-Their primary focus is to assess the quality of the software product objectively, identify defects, and ensure that the software meets its specified requirements and quality standards.
-Independent Test Groups (ITG) are often used to maintain an impartial perspective and provide unbiased feedback on the software's readiness for release.
-They may perform various types of testing, including functional, regression, performance, and security testing, among others.

-### Inspection

-**Inspection** is a systematic review process where a team of experts, including testers, developers, or domain specialists, thoroughly examines software and its documentation.
-The aim is to uncover defects, errors, or improvements needed in the software.
-**Inspections** help detect issues early, ensure quality, improve documentation, enhance communication among team members, and prevent problems down the line.
-This structured and formal process is vital for maintaining software quality, particularly in critical applications, and plays a crucial role in the software development and testing lifecycle.

 ### Integration Testing

 **Integration Testing** is a phase where individual components or units of a software application are combined and tested as a group.
 The primary goal of integration testing is to ensure that these integrated components work together correctly, communicate effectively, and produce the expected results when combined.
 This testing phase helps identify any interface or interaction issues between different parts of the software and verifies that data flows smoothly between them.
 It ensures that the integrated system functions as a whole and meets the specified requirements.